-Deborah Kerr gave so many excellent performances throughout her film career, but one of her very best performances can be found in the British film The End Of The Affair.
-This film is notable for showing the same event from two different perspectives.
-It is an adaptation of the novel of the same name written by Graham Greene, which was published in 1951.
-The novel is partly based on Greene’s own love affair with Catherine Walston and the novel is dedicated to her.
+Deborah Kerr gave so many excellent performances throughout her long film career.One of her very best performances can be found in the British film The End Of The Affair.
+This film is an adaptation of the novel of the same name written by Graham Greene, which was published in 1951.
+The novel is partly based on Greene’s own love affair with Catherine Walston, and the novel is dedicated to her.

-Many consider the earlier British film Brief Encounter as the definitive love affair film, but this one is certainly up there with it too.
+Many consider the earlier British film Brief Encounter as the greatest film about a love affair, but this one is certainly up there with it too.
 This film has all the emotion and complexity of the relationship depicted in David Lean’s film,but The End Of The Affair goes further by showing the couple actually giving into their love and desire and allowing themselves to become sexually involved as well.
-We also quickly realise that they are genuinely in love with one another and that their relationship is not just one based on sex and lust.
+We also quickly realise that the pair are genuinely in love with one another and that their relationship is not just one based on physical pleasure and lust.
 They want to be together and be happy, and we want them to be happy too.

-The End Of The Affair is set in London at the height of the Blitz of WW2.
+The End Of The Affair is set in London during the Second World War.
+The Blitz is at its height and ordinary life has been turned on its head.
 Lonely American writer Maurice Bendrix(Van Johnson)is living in London.
 He has been discharged from the army after being injured in the leg.
 Maurice is considering writing a book about a civil servant, so he makes the acquaintance of a civil servant by the name of Henry Miles(Peter Cushing) in order to do research for the book.

-After Maurice was caught up in the explosion, he was trapped beneath a door, and when Sarah goes down to check on him she’s convinced he was dead.
-In her despair she offers up a prayer to the God who she doesn’t even believe in to spare the man she loves, but the catch is she says that if he is spared she will no longer see him.
+After Maurice was caught up in the explosion he was trapped beneath a door, and when Sarah went down to check on him he appeared dead.
+In her despair she offered up a prayer to the God who she doesn’t even believe in to spare the man she loves, but the catch is she says that if he is spared she will no longer see him.
 A few minutes after that prayer/promise has been uttered, Maurice regains consciousness and comes upstairs to Sarah, who is shocked and devastated to say the least.
 What confuses her even more is when he says he feels as if he has just been pulled back from a long trip he can’t remember.
 Does this mean he really did die for a few minutes and was brought back by God?
-Or is it a coincidence and he was just unconscious and just feels weird when he regains consciousness?
+Or is it a coincidence and he was just unconscious and just felt weird when he regained consciousness?
 Sarah cleans Maurice up and then leaves.